northbrooklynangels/northbrooklynangels.github.io/content/thanksgiving/_index.md

 For corporate or business sponsorship opportunities, please email us at [fundraising@northbrooklynangels.org](mailto:fundraising@northbrooklynangels.org)

-# *Interested in Volunteering?*
+# Interested in Volunteering?

-*We're grateful for the overwhelming community support we receive each year!
-Due to the popularity of our Thanksgiving volunteer opportunities and the need to balance experienced volunteers with new faces across our venue operations,* ***completing our volunteer interest form adds you to our waitlist.***
+We're grateful for the overwhelming community support we receive each year!
+Due to the popularity of our Thanksgiving volunteer opportunities and the need to balance experienced volunteers with new faces across our venue operations, **completing our volunteer interest form adds you to our waitlist.**

-*This allows us to:*
+This allows us to:

-* *Finalize logistics and fundraising before confirming volunteer shifts*
+* Finalize logistics and fundraising before confirming volunteer shifts
-* *Ensure each location has a strong mix of returning volunteers who know our operations and enthusiastic newcomers*
+* Ensure each location has a strong mix of returning volunteers who know our operations and enthusiastic newcomers
-* *Contact you with specific opportunities that match your availability and our capacity*
+* Contact you with specific opportunities that match your availability and our capacity

-***Complete our [volunteer interest form via Airtable](http://bit.ly/nbatgiving25)*** *to join the waitlist.
+**Complete our [volunteer interest form via Airtable](http://bit.ly/nbatgiving25)** to join the waitlist.
 We'll be in touch as we confirm details and available spots.
-Please note that submitting the form does not guarantee a volunteer placement, but we do our best to accommodate as many community members as possible.*
+Please note that submitting the form does not guarantee a volunteer placement, but we do our best to accommodate as many community members as possible.

-*For updates on volunteer opportunities and other North Brooklyn Angels activities, sign up for our bi-weekly newsletter by emailing [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org).*
+For updates on volunteer opportunities and other North Brooklyn Angels activities, sign up for our bi-weekly newsletter [via Mailerlite](https://bit.ly/subscribevolunteer).

-*Together, we're not just feeding our neighbors—we're honoring them.
-Thank you for being part of our community.*
+Together, we're not just feeding our neighbors - we're honoring them.
+Thank you for being part of our community.